kimei-nishimura/moaner/README.md

 # Moaner
  Chrome Extension for Bondage Club.
 It applies moans in your chat when you're horny and stimulated.
+It also makes you moan when you're made to orgasm, whatever you want to be discreet or not.

 ##HOW TO INSTALL